intel/iotg-dpdk-ref-app/README.md

 Route Packet to queue 1 in listener
 ----------------------------------
-If you're using PTP to sync clock between talker and listener, which is usiing RX queue=0 for listner, please route the talker's send packet to queue=1 as below:
+If you're using PTP to sync clock between talker and listener mentioned in above section, please route the listener packet RX (receiving/ingress) to queue=1 as below:

 ethtool -S enp169s0 | grep rx_ | grep packets
 ethtool -K enp169s0 ntuple on